tari-labs/tari-university/src/cryptography/lelantus/mainreport.md

 1. **Mint**: For minting a new coin, the user generates a unique coin serial number secret \( s \) then commits to \( s \) using the Pedersen commitment scheme with value \(v\) and a fresh blinding factor \( k \).
 2. **Spend:** The user reveals the serial number \(s\), and then generates a one-out-of-N proof [[[2]]] of knowledge for verification
 3. **Verify**: All network participants can take the revealed serial number \( s \) and check that it does not appear in any previous spend transaction.
-Next they can homomorphically subtract this serial number from all coins in the pool and and then check the validity of the  provided one-out-of-N proof against this new composed set of commitments.
+Next they can homomorphically subtract this serial number from all coins in the pool and then check the validity of the  provided one-out-of-N proof against this new composed set of commitments.

 ### Minting